ingresso-group/slate/source/includes/_reserve.md

 Parameter | Description
 --------- | -----------
 `discX` | Specify a discount code for ticket number X, with zero-based numbering (so to specify the CHILD discount code on the second ticket use `disc1=CHILD`).
 Note that illegal discount codes are replaced with legal ones.
+It is optional to specify discount codes, however note that if you choose to specify them you must specify all of them.
+If you do not specify discount codes you will receive the default discount code - this will match what you are shown when you request availability.
 `no_of_seats` | The number of tickets you want to reserve.
 `perf_id` | The performance identifier for the tickets that you want to reserve.
 `price_band_code` | The price band identifier for the tickets that you want to reserve.